SolutionsDesign/LLBLGenProSybaseASA/README.md

 The driver supports:

--   All features of v8.x or higher are supported except Java based types and proxy tables
+-   All features of iAnywhere v8.x or higher are supported except Java based types and proxy tables
 -   Owners `SYS`, `dbo`, `SA_DEBUG`, `rs_systabgroup` are
     filtered out.